 The exchange games are great and innovative as you will be able to lay bets here too and act as you were owning your own casino.

 Betfair is a modern brand, and as such, they are making the necessary effort to be present in social media.
-Their facebook page is updated every hour with news, promotions, tips and so on.
+Their facebook page has news, promotions, tips and so on.

-Betfair also has an excellent Twitter page which is updated regularly and has lots of offers, news, tips and more (@Betfair).
+Betfair also has an excellent Twitter page.
+This has lots of offers, news, tips and more (@Betfair).

 Betfair is the perfect betting site for professional gamblers.
 After all, it is not surprising to see that there are lots of professionals that make their living thanks to the Betfair exchange.
 The value, range and depth of the exchange have no comparison in the industry.

-The sportsbook is a nice addition however on his own it is nothing special but added to the exchange makes it a perfect package.
-Betfair In play betting and streaming is excellent and has a great Cash Out functionality that will give the customer great control.
+The sportsbook is a nice addition however on his own it is nothing special.
+Together with the exchange makes it a perfect package.
+Betfair In play betting and streaming is excellent.
+They also have a great Cash Out functionality that will give the customer great control.

 Betfair can either be loved or hated: if you like the exchange you will never leave this company, but if you are merely looking for a sportsbook then you might have it in your betting portfolio as an excellent alternative to others betting sites.

-Betfair sportsbook app is decent, but the exchange app can be improved significantly, and we suggest you use your computer as the service it is supreme there.
+Betfair sportsbook app is decent, but the exchange app can be improved significantly.
+We suggest you use your computer as the service it is supreme there.
 It would be good to see more integration between the different products on the mobile apps without this causing a slow-down in the service.
 Betfair also offers a financial betting service with Tradefair.

 As you would expect from a brand like Betfair, there are vast amounts of depositing and withdrawing options available.
-A big minus is that Betfair is still passing, in some instances, costs of financial transactions to customers so make sure you check any fees you will be incurring before committing to anything.
+A big minus is that Betfair is still passing, in some instances, costs of financial transactions to customers.
+Make sure you check any fees you will be incurring before committing to anything.
 You can learn more about every single payment method in our payment options guide.

 How To Place A Bet With Betfair